Everything You Need to Know PCB Overmolding

 Thermoplastic Polyurethanes (TPUs): More rigid than TPEs, TPUs excel at guarding against shocks and vibrations.
 They can also be transparent, making them suitable for applications where visibility is important.

-Silicone: Silicone Offers excellent flexibility, high-temperature resistance, and superior electrical insulation.
+Silicone: Silicone offers excellent flexibility, high-temperature resistance, and superior electrical insulation.
 Silicone is also non-toxic, making it ideal for medical applications.

 Polycarbonate (PC): PC offers high impact resistance and transparency, along with good electrical insulation.
 It is suitable for protective covers and enclosures in electronics.